Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment

 We also define the favorite positive site until time $H(r)$ by

 To lighten the notations, we often use the notation $argmax$ in this section.
-Now, note that $\mathcal{M}_2(r)$ is the same as $J_2(r)$ of \cite{Singh} with a supremum on $[0,r]$ in place of an integral on this interval.
-In particular, if, similarly to \cite{Singh}, we define
+Now, note that $\mathcal{M}_2(r)$ is the same as $J_2(r)$ in Section 2 of \cite{Singh} with a supremum on $[0,r]$ in place of an integral on this interval.
+In particular, if similarly as in Section 2 of \cite{Singh} we define

 where $R$ is a two-dimensional squared Bessel process independent from $V$, we get